 Robert C. Solomon (1942 – 2007) received his Ph.D. from the University of Michigan and was Quincy Lee Centennial Professor of Philosophy and Business at the University of Texas at Austin for many years until his death.
-(He was a colleague of mine in the early 2000s, although I didn’t know him well.)
+(He was a colleague of mine briefly in the early 2000s, although I didn’t know him well.)
 In a chapter of his book, The Big Questions: A Short Introduction to Philosophy, Solomon asks: “What is the meaning of life?
 This is the big question—the hardest to answer, the most urgent and at the same time the most obscure.”[i]
-The question usually arises when we something has gone wrong in our lives, whereas if our everyday lives are filled with activity we seldom think about the question.
+The question usually arises when something has gone wrong in our lives, whereas if our everyday lives are filled with activity we seldom think about the question.

 Solomon first considers the meaning of the word meaning in the question.
 Often the meaning of something is what it refers to—like a word or a sign—but what do our lives refer to?
 We might say they refer to other people or the universe or a god, but this does not seem to be the same kind of reference.
 Nonetheless, many people do think of their lives as having meaning by reference to something outside themselves like their children, or gods, or an afterlife.